TEAMMATES/teammates/docs/settingUp.md

    * Text encoding: Go to `Eclipse → Preferences → General → Workspace`, change the `Text file encoding` setting from `Default` to `Other: UTF-8`.
    * JRE: Go to `Eclipse → Preferences → Java → Installed JRE` and ensure a JDK (not a JRE) is selected (use **JDK 1.7**, as recommended by GAE).
      One of the items in the [troubleshooting guide](troubleshooting-guide.md) explains how to do this.
+   * Indentation: In TEAMMATES, we use 4 spaces in place of tabs for indentations.
+     Go to `Eclipse → Preferences` and configure for all the languages used in TEAMMATES:
+     * Java: `Java → Code Style → Formatter → Edit → Tab policy → Spaces only`
+     * JavaScript: `JavaScript → Code Style → Formatter → Edit → Tab policy → Spaces only`
+     * HTML: `Web → HTML Files → Editor → Indent using spaces`
+     * CSS: `Web → CSS Files → Editor → Indent using spaces`
+     * XML: `XML → XML Files → Editor → Indent using spaces`
+  * HTML/JSP syntax: We prefer not to use the HTML/JSP syntax validator provided by Eclipse.<br>
+    To turn it off, go to `Project → Properties → Validation → HTML Syntax Validator` and uncheck the `Build` option.
+Similarly for `JSP Content Validator` and `JSP Syntax Validator`.

 1. Run this command to download the dependencies required by TEAMMATES and configure them up to be used by Eclipse:
    ```sh